se2p/programming-styles-ss-2020-program-description/README.md

 ╚════════╧═══╧═══╧═══════╝
 ```

-Fishes won! print the banner:
+So we can print the banner for team fish:

 ```
  ╔════════╤═══╤═══╤═══════╗